Metric ingestion provides you a simple way to push any custom metrics to Dynatrace.

 You can simply search for metric keys of all available metrics, select the metrics you want to chart, define how you’d like to analyze and chart your metrics.
 After that you can pin your charts on a dashboard.

 You can also create custom alerts based on the ingested metrics.
-Form the navigation menu, select Settings > Anomaly detection > Custom events for alerting and select Create custom event for alerting.
+From the navigation menu, select Settings > Anomaly detection > Custom events for alerting and select Create custom event for alerting.
 In the Create custom event for alerting page, search for a metric using its key and define your alert.
 For more information, see Metric events for alerting.